Understanding Stress: What It Does to Your Mind and Body

 You don’t need to make huge changes to start feeling better.
 Small steps add up.
 Here are a few evidence-based techniques:

-MOVE YOUR BODY: Even a 10-minute walk can lower cortisol levels.
+Move Your Body: Even a 10-minute walk can lower cortisol levels.
+Physical activity is a powerful stress reliever.

-CREATE BOUNDARIES WITH TECHNOLOGY: Give yourself screen-free breaks during the day.
+Create Boundaries with Technology: Give yourself screen-free breaks during the day.
+This helps reduce mental clutter.

-STAY CONNECTED: Talking with a trusted friend, family member, or joining a support group in Olympia or Lacey (see below)
+Stay Connected: Talking with a trusted friend, family member, or joining a support group in Olympia or Lacey helps reduce isolation.
+Connection is vital for emotional health.

-PROFESSIONAL SUPPORT: When stress feels too big to manage alone, counseling Olympia WA or therapy in person can provide tools and strategies tailored to you.
+Professional Support: When stress feels too big to manage alone, counseling in Olympia, WA, or therapy in person can provide tools and strategies tailored to you.

 Comments